foerstj/upza/README.md

 - Put this repo as "Bits" into your personal Dungeon Siege LoA folder (where the savegames & screenshots are).
 - Go into your Dungeon Siege installation folder and open CMD there.
 - %USERPROFILE%\Documents\Dungeon Siege LoA\Bits\build.bat

-## Attribution
-- Legion Robe by Tristanzz
-- Zombie wolves & bears by Eksevis
-- Webbed plants from Yesterhaven
-- Legion armor icons by Eksevis
-- swamp-river textures by Eksevis (beta textures)

-The original map was created by Gas-Powered Games.